02 July 2019

 East Anglian Air Ambulance Canvassers

-Our canvassers are distinctive in their red jackets or shirts (which say ‘Air Ambulance’ on them) and yellow hi-viz jackets displaying our logo, and will ask if you would like to sign up to play our lottery or give a regular gift.
+Our canvassers are distinctive in their red fleeces, yellow hi-viz jackets or red polo-shirts displaying our logo, and will ask if you would like to sign up to play our lottery or give a regular gift.
 If you choose to play the lottery and help EAAA they will take a few details from you and ask for your bank details using a secure tablet device.
 They are not permitted to take cash on the doorstep – if you would like to make a donation you can always visit our website or phone us.

 Our canvassers, who will have an identity badge with their name, photo and our logo, work on behalf of Tower Lotteries, a partner company that help us recruit new supporters.
 If in doubt, call us to confirm that the canvasser is working for us.
 If it’s outside office hours, you can check on our website – where we have a regular updated list of canvassers including their pictures and ID numbers.